Travertine Bathroom Vanity Tops: Pros, Cons & Care - Willow Bath and Vanity

 Travertine Bathroom Vanity Tops: Pros, Cons & Care

 Travertine bathroom vanity tops are having a moment in 2026, riding the move toward warm, natural, tactile materials.
-Here’s an honest look at the pros, cons and care.
+A travertine bathroom vanity top brings an earthy, quarried-stone character that engineered surfaces can’t replicate — but it also asks for more care than harder stones.
+Here’s an honest look at what travertine is, the pros and cons, and how to keep it looking its best.
 (See all options in our bathroom vanity countertops guide.)

 What is travertine?